Did You Know There Was More Than One St. Patrick’s Cathedral In NYC?

 Despite the cost, the construction of the new St. Patrick’s Cathedral was supported by the New York Catholic Community.
 The Irish women who gained employment as domestics chipped in some of their meager wages to help with the St. Patrick’s Cathedral building fund.
 The church played a large role in the lives of immigrants from many countries, and the legend of St. Patrick, who “drove the snakes out of Ireland” is one of the first lessons in the history of Saint’s lives for many cradle Catholics.

 After decades of delay, In 1879 St. Patrick’s Cathedral, on 5th Avenue between 50th and 51st Streets opened its doors to the public.
-Intricate marble designs can be seen all through the Cathedral; however, contrary to the stereotypical image of Roman Catholic cathedrals, the ceiling in St. Patrick’s is just plaster, not marble due to the project’s financial shortfalls.
+Intricate marble designs can be seen all throughout the Cathedral; however, contrary to the stereotypical image of Roman Catholic cathedrals, the ceiling in St. Patrick’s is just plaster, not marble due to the project’s financial shortfalls.

-New York Natives and tourist alike of all religious backgrounds marvel at the Gothic Revival style spires as well as the extraordinary artwork contained within.
+New York Natives and tourists alike of all religious backgrounds marvel at the Gothic Revival-style spires as well as the extraordinary artwork contained within.
 The floor near the main sanctuary shows a mother pelican feeding her young with the blood of her body.
 This is in tribute to Christ’s blood sacrifice on the cross.
 To the right of the main sanctuary, the Altar of the Sacred Heart is graced with a huge image of The Virgin of Guadalupe.
 Our Lady of Guadalupe also known as The Virgin of Guadalupe has a huge devoted following, particularly among those of Mexican descent.
-Many go to St. Patrick’s Cathedral to light a candle for a loved one or personal intention.
+Many go to St. Patrick’s Cathedral to light a candle for a loved one or for personal intentions.
 In the days following September 11, 2001, so many people came to light a candle at St. Patrick’s Cathedral that it created a fire hazard.

 St. Patrick's Cathedral